jetkub/kingme/README.md

 # Roadmap
 This is a responsive, interactive app using many technologies to.. .
 Future developments could include:
 <ul>
-<li>Adding more game features like choosing your checkers' color, and choosing the board colors as well
+<li>Adding more game features like choosing your checkers' color, and choosing the board colors as well.